IsmailHatim/ismailhatim.github.io/_pages/cv.md

 * CentraleSupélec - AI Challenge
   * Developed a heuristic AI for a board game implementing algorithms like Alpha-Beta pruning, with potential for more complex strategies.
 * ENSEA - Cross-disciplinary software project
-  * Creation of a clone of the "Terraforming Mars" board game in C++, featuring simple, heuristic and advanced AI.
+  * Creation of a clone of the "Terraforming Mars" board game in C++, featuring basic, heuristic, and advanced AI strategies

 Work experience
 ======